jampamatos/odin-recipes/README.md

 So, in the first phase, I'm supposed to create the HTML backbone of the website.

 To start, I added an index.html page and linked it to my first recipe.
 Aftewards, I completed the recipe page, and added two other recipes, to a grand total of three.

+Second phase starts with the creation of a Stylesheet and some very basic styles.
+I changed the font, the color of the hyperlinks, some link hover changing and image sizing, all through CSS.